 SECTION 1.
-That this Council finds that the Collective Bargaining Agreement negotiated by the Administration of the City with the Firefighters represented by Local 1836 of the International Association of Firefighters, a true copy of which proposed Agreement is attached hereto, and made a part hereof, as if fully rewritten herein, is a fair, just and equitable resolution of all matters between the City of Berea and the said Bargaining Unit, which are subject to negotiations and settlement pursuant to Chapter 4117 of the Ohio Revised Code, and that the said Agreement covering the period of January 1, 2019 through December 31, 2021, should be, and hereby is, approved, confirmed and ratified by this Council.
+That this Council finds that the Collective Bargaining Agreement negotiated by the Administration of the City with the Firefighters represented by Local 1836 of the International Association of Firefighters, a true copy of which proposed Agreement is attached hereto, and made a part hereof, as if fully rewritten herein, is a fair just and equitable resolution of all matters between the City of Berea and the said Bargaining Unit, which are subject to negotiations and settlement pursuant to Chapter 4117 of the Ohio Revised Code, and that the said Agreement covering the period of January 1, 2022 through December 31, 2024, should be, and hereby is, approved, confirmed and ratified by the Council.

 SECTION 2.
-That the Director of Finance be, and hereby is, authorized and directed to pay such funds as may be required pursuant to the terms and conditions of the Collective Bargaining Agreement ratified herein, to the beneficiaries of such Agreement according to the tenor thereof, and such funds as may be required and necessary to accomplish the same are hereby appropriated and allocated to the various and several funds as may be designated by the Director of Finance for accounting purposes required by law.
+That the Director of Finance be, and hereby is, authorized and directed to pay such funds as may be required pursuant to the terms and conditions of the Collective Bargaining Agreement according to the tenor thereof, and such funds as may be required and necessary to accomplish the same are hereby appropriated and allocated to the various and several funds as may be designated by the Director of Finance for accounting purposes required by law.

 SECTION 3.
-That it is found and determined that all formal actions of this Council concerning and relating to the adoption of this Ordinance were adopted in an open meeting of this Council, and that all deliberations of this Council and of any of its committees that resulted in such formal actions were in meetings open to the public, in compliance with all legal requirements, including Section 121.22 of the Ohio Revised Code.
+That it is found and determined that all formal actions of this Council concerning and relating to the adoption of this Ordinance were adopted in an open meeting of this Council, and that all deliberations of this Council and of any of its committees that resulted in such formal actions were in meetings open to the public or as otherwise permitted by the Charter of the City of Berea and Section 121.22 of the Revised Code.